LearnPF/joe/crossfire.md

 There are some guiding rules to consider when you participate in crossfire.
 You must strictly follow the rules below as you may be dropped (or lose the round) solely for bad behavior.

--NEVER talk over your opponent or be rude
+ - NEVER talk over your opponent or be rude
--Don’t say anything sexist, racist, homophobic, ableist, etc -Don’t make up evidence or blatantly lie
+ - Don’t say anything sexist, racist, homophobic, ableist, etc
+ - Don’t make up evidence or blatantly lie
--Belittling your opponents
+ - Belittling your opponents
--**AND DO NOT YELL**
+ - **AND DO NOT YELL**

 Some extra tips: